-What people are making in the Studio.
+What people are creating in the Studio.

 Anne Rowland finished her beautiful cushions which she started in Maxine Johnson's class at Convention last year.